data-exp-lab/dxl-docs/source/coding_and_software.rst

 Whenever possible, citations to algorithms (whether from papers or URLs such as Stack Overflow) must be included in comments close to that section of the code.
-(Note that in the specific case of Stack Overflow, code and answers are subject to Creative Commons licensing.)
+(Note that in the specific case of Stack Overflow, code and answers are subject to licensing restrictions, which in practice will likely not impact their utilization but which must be acknowledged.)

 Whenever developing in Python, docstrings should be added to *all* public facing functions.
 These must at a minimum cover all parameters and expected